ashokreddy1613/Interview/Kubernetes.md

 kubectl describe ingress <name>
 ```
 ## If k8s running stateful application, how would you ensure high availability?
 So for stateful apps, I use StatefulSets, persistent volumes, pod anti-affinity, and readiness probes to ensure data stability and node-level availability.
-I also set up backups and distribute workloads across zones to make the system resilient to both node and infrastructure failures."
+I also set up backups and distribute workloads across zones to make the system resilient to both node and infrastructure failures.

 ## You cluster running fine, suddenly some pods are not able to communicate with services?
 1. Confirm the Scope of the Issue